L-1 Visas for Intracompany Transferees

 The L-1 process involves two steps.
 The first step is obtaining approval of the L-1 petition from the Citizenship and Immigration Service (USCIS).
 A second step, obtaining an L-1 visa stamp in the employee’s passport from an American Consulate or Embassy, is taken if the employee will enter the US from abroad.

 1. The L-1 Petition.
 The L-1 petition (Form I 129 with the L supplement) is submitted to the USCIS.
 An L-1 petition may be approved for up to three years, and extensions are available up to a maximum of five to seven years.
 If the sponsoring company in the US has been operating less than one year, the initial L-1 approval will be valid only for one year.
 The processing time for an L-1 petition varies between 4 to 12 weeks.
-The USCIS offers 15-day processing for an additional fee of $1000.
+The USCIS offers 15-day processing for an additional fee.

 If the employee is present in the US in lawful temporary status, upon approval of the L-1 petition, the USCIS will issue the employee and eligible dependent family members new I-94 cards as evidence of L status.
 L-1 extensions are filed with the USCIS and processed within a few months.
 There is no annual limit on the number of L-1 workers.
 The USCIS cannot issue an L-1 visa stamp in one’s passport.